דלג לתוכן הראשי

 • Liver cells are separated from the liver and processed in the lab.

-• The lymph nodes provide a supportive environment for the growth of liver cells.
+• The lymph nodes provide a supportive environment for the growth of liver cells and serve as a living "bioreactor" in the body.

-• Within a few months, functional "mini-livers" form inside the lymph nodes.
+• Within a few months, functional "mini-livers" form within the lymph nodes.

 Advantages of the LyGenesis approach: